Attano/l4d2-tourney-rules/rules_EQLeague.md

 ######5.8.2 Unclearable survivors
 If a pinned survivor is unclearable after an infected player gains control of the tank, either team can request that the round be replayed.
-If requested, the league directors may review demos and determine if the result of the replayed round will be used, or if some other action will be taken according to the circumstances.
+If requested, the tournament directors may review demos and determine if the result of the replayed round will be used, or if some other action will be taken according to the circumstances.

+######5.8.3 Common-hopping
+The round will not be restarted if a survivor dies, gets incapped or sustains fall damage as a result of bouncing off of the heads of common infected.
+It's a known issue, so just be vigilant around them.

+######5.8.4 Unequal Tank Spawns
+If a tank is due to spawn in an area known to be unequal in the exact moment the tank is triggered, both teams are allowed to restart the chapter but must request to do so before starting the first round of that chapter.

 ##Section 6: Addons and configuration
 The following guidelines will assist the competitors in understanding